greg-raven/grus/_posts/2016-02-01-reduce-immigration-and-put-american-workers-first-2.md

 These are commonsense solutions that have broad support among the American people.

 With more than 15 million Americans looking for full-time work, does it really make sense to continue to import more than 1 million new foreign workers each year?
-I don’t think it does, and I urge you enact the Commission’s recommendations.
+I don't think it does, and I urge you enact the Commission's recommendations.

 Greg Raven